KILT-FM

-KILT-FM (100.3 MHz "The Bull 100.3") is a commercial radio station in Houston, Texas.
-It is owned by Audacy, Inc. and airs a country music radio format.
-The studios and offices are in Greenway Plaza in Southwest Houston.
-KILT-FM serves as a co-flagship radio station of the Houston Texans Football team, along with co-owned KILT.
+KILT-FM (100.3 FM, "The Bull 100.3") is a commercial radio station licensed to Houston, Texas, United States.
+Owned by Audacy, Inc., it airs a country format with studios in Greenway Plaza in Southwest Houston.
+KILT-FM serves as a co-flagship radio station of the Houston Texans football team, along with co-owned KIKK-FM and KIKK.

 KILT-FM has an effective radiated power (ERP) of 100,000 watts, the highest permitted for non-grandfathered FM stations in the U.S. The transmitter is off Farm to Market Road 2234 near Fort Bend Parkway in Southwest Houston.
-KILT-FM broadcasts in the HD Radio hybrid format.
-The HD-2 subchannel simulcasts the sports radio format of KILT.
-The HD-3 subchannel carries a Texas country music format known as "KIKK Country."
+KILT-FM broadcasts in HD Radio; the HD-2 subchannel carries a Texas country music format.

 History

-McLendon Origins
+McLendon origins

-In February 1962, noted radio programmer and owner Gordon McLendon signed on an FM station at 100.3 MHz as the sister station to popular Top 40 KILT 610.
+In July 1961, noted radio programmer and owner Gordon McLendon signed on an FM station at 100.3 MHz as the sister station to popular Top 40 station KILT (610 AM).
 The station originally had the call sign KOST and it carried an easy listening format.
-The power was only 16,500 watts, a fraction of its current output.

 The call letters were changed to KZAP in November 1967, shortly before McLendon sold his Houston properties to LIN Broadcasting.
 (McLendon moved the KOST call letters to his property in Los Angeles.)

 FM 100 KILT Rock

 Upon assuming control of KILT and KZAP in 1968, LIN changed the FM station's call letters to KILT-FM.
 KILT-FM began playing Top 40 music, similar to the successful AM station.
 But in the late 1960s the Federal Communications Commission began encouraging AM-FM combos to offer separate programming on each station.
 In the early 1970s, KILT-FM adopted a free-form progressive rock format while "The Big 610" KILT continued with its long-running Top 40 format.

 KILT-FM was staffed with young disc jockeys who chose the music for their shows and had the freedom to discuss pop culture and current events during their programs.
 The station went by the slogan "Radio Montrose", named for the neighborhood in which the station's studios were located.
 By 1974, the station evolved to a more structured album rock format as "FM 100".